lfr/lfr.github.io/blog/_posts/2020-03-04-working-title.md

 * `object` does a very poor job at documenting what's valid for this property
 * `object` being too general means validation and error handling code is going to be necessary throughout the solution

 If you agree with the above, you're already halfway through this journey, and I'm going to prove that to you with a concrete example.
-Let's say the property we're adding is `author` containing an email.
+Let's say the property we're adding is 'author' containing an email.
 Email is text, and as we just saw `object` is not a good choice, so let's consider using `string` instead and just to be thorough let's let's replace `object` with `string` in the above 3 reasons and see what they look like:

 * `string` is too general and accepts things that are not valid for this property
 * `string` does a very poor job at documenting what's valid for this property